ZaleX0/ReadingList/README.md

     [Data](ReadingList.Data),
     [Services](ReadingList.Services),
     [Client](ReadingList.Client))
-- I used Unit of Work pattern to inject all repositories into single [class](ReadingList.Data/UnitsOfWork/ReadingListUnitOfWork.cs)
+- I used Unit of Work pattern to inject all repositories into a single [class](ReadingList.Data/UnitsOfWork/ReadingListUnitOfWork.cs)
 - [Controllers](ReadingList/Controllers) are used for handling requests from the client.
 - [Services](ReadingList.Services) handle all necessary logic like mapping DTO models using AutoMapper and calling repositories.
-- [Repositories](ReadingList.Data/Repositories) handle database operations, each repository corresponds to a table from database.
+- [Repositories](ReadingList.Data/Repositories) handle database operations, each repository corresponds to its own table from database.

 # Database
 ![Database Schema](dbSchema.png)